 THE 5 STEPS TO SUCCESS

-This guide provides performance boosting tips, tricks, and ideas for how to run a silent auction.
+This guide provides performance boosting tips, tricks, and ideas for how to run successful silent auction fundraisers.
 Explore key activities, including time-saving templates and spreadsheets, while progressing through the five steps to silent auction fundraising success.
 You'll be a fundraising hero!

 Before you dive into gathering items for your silent auction, it's essential to identify the purpose for the fundraiser.
 When done well, your purpose will be an inspirational story which makes a personal connection.
 It will pull at heartstrings and inspire people not only to donate but to spring into action through volunteering, participating, and evangelizing.
 Your job will be a lot easier because the purpose will spark the passion in others, causing them to take charge of any assigned tasks.